-2021 was an incredibly challenging year for employers when it comes to seeing the benefits of employee retention.
+Employee retention changed during the pandemic.
+2021 was an incredibly challenging year for employers when it came to seeing the benefits of employee retention, but 2022 brought fresh challenges to the market.

 Prioritizing the happiness of your employees is not only the best way to build a positive work environment but also saves you valuable time and money in the long run.
-Hiring and training new workers can be costly, so it’s important to listen to your current employees and ensure that their needs are being met.
+Hiring and training new workers can be costly, so it’s essential to listen to your current employees and ensure their needs are met.

 Why Would My Employees Leave?

 The first step to adjusting your employee retention strategy is understanding why current employees are leaving.
-Some common reasons include:
+Some common reasons include the following:

 - Insufficient salary/benefits